stungeye/Applied-Math-For-Games-1/docs/03-introduction-to-javascript/08-loops.md

 ## Loops for Arrays and Objects

+⏳ Wait For It:
+{: .label .label-blue}

-Javascript includes special syntax for looping over array elements and object key/value pairs.
+There are special loops for traversing array elements and object key/value pairs.
+{: .d-inline-block }

 These are covered in the sections on Objects and Arrays:

 - [Looping Over Array Elements with `for of` Loops](/Applied-Math-For-Games-1/docs/03-introduction-to-javascript/11-arrays.html#for-of-enumeration)
 - [Looping Over Array Elements with `forEach` Callbacks](/Applied-Math-For-Games-1/docs/03-introduction-to-javascript/11-arrays.html#foreach-callback-loop)